 So you have successfully created an array of reports and figures that can tell you everything about every aspect of every call ever logged.
 Great!
 You now have a lot of interesting information that will take time from what you should be focusing on: the customer.
+Customer experience metrics help you with this.

 I've noticed that there's a tendency in some Service Desks to drown in statistics, focusing too much on what can be measured and not what should be measured.
 You have probably heard the phrase “If it can be measured, it can be managed”.
-It's a firm favourite for many Service Desk Managers, but this is missing one key consideration, which is this: ‘just because you can, it doesn’t mean that you should’.
+It's a firm favorite for many Service Desk Managers, but this is missing one key consideration, which is this: ‘just because you can, it doesn’t mean that you should’.

 Focusing on the Customer